avera1988/NMBU-Bio-326/Doc/MAGs_Functional_Annotation.md

                        [--distillate_gene_names] [--genomes_per_product GENOMES_PER_PRODUCT]
 ```

 Basically the software only needs the fasta files, the checkM result and the Taxonomy.
-Then Distill needs the annotations from DRAM annotate to produce the plots.
+Then Distill needs the annotations from DRAM annotate to produce the summary tables and plots.
 The following is an script for running both the annotation and the distill part:

 ```bash
 #!/bin/bash